The Ultimate Digital Nomad Guide To Living in Antalya, Turkey

-Antalya has become a great place for digital nomads in the last few years.
+Antalya has become a great place for digital nomads in the last few years thanks to its low cost of living, warm temperatures, and proximity to Europe.

 The city has everything a digital nomad might need to live comfortably and work productively: great food options, lovely beaches, very affordable cost of living, fast Wi-Fi, and long-term visa options.

-In this guide, we'll share our experience and some useful information you might need before deciding whether Antalya is the right nomad destination.
+In this guide, we'll share our experience and some useful information you might need before deciding whether Antalya is the right nomad destination for you.
+Ready?
+Let's dive in!

 Where is Antalya Located?

-The whole province is beautiful, and we only scratched the surface, but in this guide, we will talk only about Antalya the city which is obviously the most urbanized center of the whole province.
+The whole province is beautiful, and we have only scratched the surface, but in this guide, we will talk only about Antalya the city, which is obviously the most urbanized center of the whole province.

 Why Visiting Antalya as a Digital Nomad?

-And although the most beautiful beaches in Turkey are not in Antalya (they are more towards the cities of Kaš, Fethiye, and Bodrum), we found that it's one of the most strategic places to visit Turkey.
-From there, you could easily rent a car and reach loads of places in Turkey by using Antalya as a base as we did.
+And although the most beautiful beaches in Turkey are not in Antalya (they are more towards the cities of Kaš and Fethiye), we found that it's one of the most strategic places to visit Turkey.
+From there, you could easily rent a car and reach loads of places in Turkey by using Antalya as a base, as we did.

 Where To Stay in Antalya as a Digital Nomad

-We will tell you immediately that the accommodation will probably be your biggest expense in your entire stay, followed by the car, if you wish to rent one.
+We must tell you immediately that the accommodation will probably be your biggest expense in your entire stay, followed by the car, if you wish to rent one.

 The obvious and cheapest choice for accommodations in Antalya is Airbnb.